DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Underground here is human city
 Well, I only came here yesterday myself."

-Rinne were looking around.
+Rinne was looking around.
 Seeing her standing like that, Kai's gaze falls onto her wings.

 _In Rinne case there is matter of wings._

-_Assuming that her outfit that is similar to that of elves will be fine_
+_She is wearing some elven clothes, but should pass as some strange outfit._

 Rinne's peculiar tenma wings.
 And also her elf-like ears.